 Hyperbaric oxygen therapy is also effective treatment for diving and altitude injuries, serious burns, carbon monoxide poisoning, certain types of stroke, and smoke inhalation.
 We operate one of the nation’s largest hyperbaric chambers, and develop customized treatment plans to help you recover quickly.

 About Hyperbaric Oxygen Therapy

 Hyperbaric therapy is often associated with treating decompression sickness among divers, carbon monoxide poisoning, and gas gangrene.
 It is also effective at promoting wound healing and fighting infection.
-Breathing 100 percent oxygen at increased atmospheric pressure, which can only occur within a pressurized chamber, triggers the body’s natural wound-healing mechanisms so they can function more effectively.
+Breathing 100% oxygen at increased atmospheric pressure, which can only occur within a pressurized chamber, triggers the body’s natural wound-healing mechanisms so they can function more effectively.